AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 Decoupled unit tests are a test type that I consider to be "unit tests".
 But if you don't, then you can still understand structure and benefits  of what I am describing.
 Naming is a semantic argument, but under any name I have found them to provide great value.

-We find that this style leads to better outcomes.
+We find that this decoupled, outside-in style leads to better outcomes.
 It also supports both Test-Driven Development and Refactoring so much better than the default, mocks and isolation style of unit tests.

 ## Rules and definitions